APSL/docker-thumbor/README.md

 * All configuration via environment variables
 * Opencv detectors
 * Optimizer JPEG included
-* Nginx cache to optimize the server of result images
+* Nginx cache to optimize the server of result images in a separated docker image
 * Separated remotecv docker image
+* Use the official python images and best practices
 * A lot of docker-compose examples with tipical uses cases
 * See parent image https://registry.hub.docker.com/u/apsl/circusbase
 * circus to control processes. http://circus.readthedocs.org/